Daily Dirt: Table Rock Fire Growing, NC Open for Skiing,

 The wildfire raging in North Carolina’s Linville Gorge Wilderness is growing, is expected to continue to grow, and is not contained.
 The Table Rock Fire was 15-acres in size on Tuesday afternoon, but quickly grew to 40 acres a few hours later.
 Last night the fire jumped from 40 acres to 100 acres and is zero percent contained as of mid morning.
 The fire is approximately a quarter-mile southwest of Table Rock Mountain and threatens the Outward Bound base camp area, but no other homes or structures.
 Nearly 40 U.S. Forest Service firefighters and others are working to clean existing roads, trails and fire lines to contain the blaze.

 In a bit of irony, this past January a proposed prescribed burn was debated for the Linville Gorge Wilderness, pitting the Gingercake Acres development – who opposed the burn – against the N.C.
 Wildlife Resources Commission – who supported the burn.
 This debate sparked on of our own in the pages of our November issue.
-You can read the expert opinion on both sides of the argument here, plus some input and debate on this particular fire in the comments section.

 The fire is under investigation.
 The Forest Service is asking anyone who may have seen someone camping or was in the area of the Table Rock picnic area to call the Forest Service at828-652-2144.